-Polk State College does not provide direct instruction for any FFP courses.
-The student has the flexibility of finding the courses that are best suited for them, this includes online or traditional classes, scheduling, cost, and location.
+Polk State College does not provide direct instruction for any fire courses.
+The student has the flexibility of finding the fire (FFP, ATPC, or BFST) courses that are best suited for them, this includes online or traditional classes, scheduling, cost, and location.

-Fire Science courses can be taken from a variety of sources including:
+Fire Science courses can be taken from a variety of sources including the local fire academy:

 Ridge Technical College